 What is phishing?

-Phishing comprises any means of contact meant to steal confidential information.
-This happens via social media, fake emails, imitation websites and by phone.
-Frauds ‘fish’ for information about potential victims by sending emails, placing social media posts, sending text messages or by making urgent calls.
-Their objective is to gain access to your digital or physical property.
+Phishing is any form of contact to extract confidential information.
+This is done via social media, fake emails, counterfeit websites and by telephone.
+Fraudsters ‘fish’ for information from potential victims by sending emails, posting social media messages, sending text messages or calling you claiming some form of urgency.
+The goal is to gain access to digital or physical property.
 If you enter your login details in a fake site or provide them with this information on a call or message, the scammers can use it to access the details to enter on your account and clear it without you even knowing.